jonijaas/FS_palautusrepositorio/osa6/unicafe-redux/README.md

 # Unicafe with Redux
-App developed in Part 1, this version with Redux state management.
+Unicafe application developed in Part 1, this version with Redux state management.

 ## Commands
 Install dependencies with `npm install`